nathanmsmith/nathansmith.io/content/posts/automatic-emoji-expansion/index.md

 You can [download the plist](https://github.com/nathanmsmith/macos-emoji-snippets/releases) I generated of all emoji snippets for your own use!
 And if you're curious, you can also check out the script that generates the plist on [GitHub](https://github.com/nathanmsmith/macos-emoji-snippets).

+Note: Apple syncs your snippets between your devices.
+Importing these snippets on your computer will make them available on your iPhone and/or iPad as well!

 {{< buttonlink href="https://github.com/nathanmsmith/macos-emoji-snippets/releases" label="Get the emojis!" >}}